Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Reason with Capability Boundary

 \subsection{Experimental Design}

-\textbf{Strategies.} Building on the evidence that self-awareness of capability boundaries emerges during test time, we propose two \textbf{\textit{test-time monitoring}} strategies that leverage boundary-awareness to guide the reasoning process.
-The key idea is to monitor signals of capability boundaries on the fly, either from reasoning trajectories (black-box) or hidden states (white-box), and to adjust reasoning when questions are beyond the model’s capability.
-This approach allows LRMs to avoid unproductive reasoning and give more reliable response.
+\textbf{Strategies.} The key idea is to monitor signals of capability boundaries on the fly, either from reasoning trajectories (black-box) or hidden states (white-box), and to adjust reasoning when a question lies beyond the model's effective solving regime.